Julito Rodríguez

 Julito Rodríguez was succeeded at Los Panchos by Johnny Albino.
 Nevertheless, he continued active in trio music, forming the "Trio Los Primos" group.
 In 1961, this group became the first Puerto Rican trio to perform at New York's Radio City Music Hall.
 The group later changed its name to "Julito Rodriguez and his Trio".
 Julito Rodiguez and his Trio was composed of Junior Nazario, best second voice on Puerto Rico, and Rafael Scharron.
 Scharron is considered the best "requinto," first guitar of Puerto Rico.
 Julito Rodriguez and his Trio stayed together for more than 16 years.
 Julito Rodriguez, Junior Nazario and Rafael Scharron are considered one of the best trios of Puerto Rico.
 Together they participated in movies and traveled all over the world representing the beautiful island of Puerto Rico and entertaining thousands with beautiful music.

 By 1975, Rodriguez had once again moved on, this time around to form "Los Tres Grandes" ("The Three Great Ones"), alongside Tato Díaz and Miguel Alcaide.
 The trio recorded nine LP albums, and remained together until 1983, after which Rodriguez returned to a more private life.

 Rodriguez and Albino were joined in 2000 during a series of concerts, to commemorate their respective eras as members of Los Panchos.

-Rodriguez died due to health complications at age 87 in Hato Rey, Puerto Rico on July 27, 2013.
+Rodriguez died in his home in Hato Rey, Puerto Rico, at age 87 in on July 27, 2013, due to health complications.
 He was buried at the Puerto Rico National Cemetery in Bayamón, Puerto Rico.